Basic concepts#

 Algorithms#

-Time-dependent variational principle (TDVP) allows for a variational approximation of the evolution of a state \(\Psi(0)\) under a Hamiltonian \(\hat H\), \(\Psi(t)=e^{- u t \hat H} \Psi(0)\).
-TDVP can be performed for the evolution of MPS under MPO for a time t, where u is real or imaginary unit.
+Time-dependent variational principle (TDVP) allows for a variational approximation of the evolution of an MPS state \(\Psi(0)\) under a Hamiltonian MPO \(\hat H\) for time \(t\), \(\Psi(t)=e^{- u t \hat H} \Psi(0)\), where \(u\) is real or imaginary unit.

 Measurements#